p-vhernandez/newspaper-javafx/README.md

 # newspaper-javafx
 Continuation of the Newspaper project with a JavaFX desktop application.

+### Libraries & requirements
+In order to develop this project, the referenced libraries used are the ones belonging to the Java SDK 15.0.1.

+Additionally, the following .jar are also referenced:
+- javac.json.1.1.4-javadox.jar
+- javax.json-1.1.4.jar
+- jfoenix-9.0.10.jar

 ### Github repository
 URL to download the repo: https://github.com/p-vhernandez/newspaper-javafx.git